Street numbering enquiries

 - located on the front boundary

-- reflective and in a contrasting colour to the background
+- a reflective and noticeable colour

-- visible from both directions
+- visible from both directions.

 It should be attached to one of the following: